kevleyski/kasm-emanator/README.md

 # Emanator

-This is the Emanator patterns editor app, split for submodule use.
+This is the Emanator MIDI Arpeggiator Editor app, split for submodule use.